Last Updated on August 22, 2023 by Jada Glover

 Some examples include brown rice, quinoa, and oats.
 They are rich in fiber.
 Fiber helps to regulate blood sugar levels and reduce insulin resistance, which can lead to hormonal imbalances.

 The fats found in nuts, seeds, avocados, and fatty fish are essential for hormone production.
-Omega-3s in particular have been shown to reduce inflammation, support hormonal health, and prevent postpartum depression.
+Omega-3s in particular have been shown to reduce inflammation, support hormonal health, support your baby’s needs including brain development, and help prevent postpartum depression.

 Protein is important for maintaining muscle mass and a healthy metabolism.